Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Likelihood and Markov chain Monte Carlo

 \subsection{Markov chain Monte Carlo}

 In order to impose constraints on cosmological parameters from our sample(s) given our modelled expected number counts, we modified {\tt CosmoMC} \citep{Lewis02} to include the likelihood described above.
-We mainly study constraints on the spatially-flat $\Lambda$CDM model, varying $\Omega_{\mathrm{m}}$, $\sigma_8$, $\Omega_{\mathrm{b}}$, $H_0$ and $n_{\mathrm{s}}$, but also adding in the total neutrino mass, $\sum m_{\nu}$, in Sect.~\ref{sec:discussion}.
+We mainly study constraints on the spatially-flat $\Lambda$CDM model, varying $\Omega_{\mathrm{m}}$, $\sigma_8$, $\Omega_{\mathrm{b}}$, $H_0$, and $n_{\mathrm{s}}$, but also adding in the total neutrino mass, $\sum m_{\nu}$, in Sect.~\ref{sec:discussion}.
 In each of the runs, the nuisance parameters ($Y_\ast$, $\alpha$, $\sigma_{\log Y}$) follow Gaussian priors, with the characteristics detailed in Table~\ref{table:scaling}, and are marginalized over.
+The bias $(1-b)$ follows a flat prior in the range [0.7,1].
 The redshift evolution of the scaling, $\beta$, is fixed to its reference value unless stated otherwise.